 The fully covered Queen’s palace is at the last end of the palace.
 Men were not allowed here except the King.

-Ganga Mahal is then converted into fort museum where the weapons, chariots are displayed for public views.
+Ganga Mahal is now converted into fort museum.
+This museum exhibits various weapons, chariots for public views.

-One of the entertainment, during the King’s period is dancing over the sharp knives and weapons, which is still practised in some parts of India.
+By the time of King’s period, one of the strange entertainment is dancing over the sharp knives and weapons.
+Henceforth, this particular type of dance still exists in some parts of India.